Hanna Sinclair

 Education and Experience

-I completed an MSt in Early Modern History at Oxford in 2020, and was awarded the dissertation prize.
+I completed an MSt in Early Modern History at Oxford, and was awarded the dissertation prize.
 My BA (Hons) in History and Italian Studies was awarded by McMaster University (Canada), but completed at the University of Warwick.

 I am the founder and co-convenor of the Oxford Court Studies group, an interdisciplinary seminar series which which explores the political and cultural aspects of courts.
 For more information, or to present a paper, please email me.